-Ideally, Success Profiles are developed using objective and rigorous methodologies and involve consultation with a range of key stakeholders who understand the day-to-day requirements, challenges, and objectives of a targeted role.
+Ideally, Success Profiles are developed using objective and rigorous methodologies and involve consultation with a range of key stakeholders who understand the day-to-day requirements, challenges, and objectives of the targeted role/s.

-Importantly, good Success Profiles are always designed with the organisation’s broader strategy, vision, and commercial objectives in mind, and focus on both the current and future requirements of the targeted role/s or employee group.
+It is also important to consider the organisation’s broader strategy, vision, purpose and commercial objectives, and to focus on both the current and future requirements of the targeted role/s or employee group.

 Typically, a Success Profile for a specific role includes information in each of the following areas.

 Technical or professional knowledge required for the role, or what someone needs to know (e.g. knowledge of online marketing strategies, SAP, Microsoft Excel, industry knowledge, etc.)